arthur3486/android-mvvm/README.md

 ## Hall of Fame

-> Using ARVI in your app and want it to get listed here?
+> Using Android MVVM Library in your app and want it to get listed here?
 Email me at arthur.ivanets.l@gmail.com!

 ## License

-ARVI is licensed under the [Apache 2.0 License](LICENSE).
+ Android MVVM Library is licensed under the [Apache 2.0 License](LICENSE).